Old Frisian: Corpus

-Corpus

-The Freeska Landriucht is a medieval document with Latin and Old Frisian law texts.
-(Note: Although this corpus of legal texts are referred to as "Old Frisian law texts", at least seven of the texts predate the Old Frisian period.)

-Outside the fewer than twenty surviving Pre–Old Frisian runic inscriptions – all of which are dated to between the 6th and 9th centuries – and some individual words captured in the marginalia of Latin texts, the earliest Frisian-language text to survive to the modern period is an interlinear gloss of a Latin psalter thought to be from Fivelgo in the modern-day Netherlands and dated to around 1200.
-The first full manuscripts are the First Brokmer Codex, written sometime between 1276 and 1300, and the First Rüstring Codex, written around 1300.
-These documents are known to be copies and it is uncertain when, where, or by whom the original texts were written, though it is likely that they were originally composed shortly after 1225.
+Decline and evolution

-Legal texts dominate the surviving corpus of Old Frisian documents; all but one of the Frisian-language documents east of the Lauwers are legal documents.
-To the west, textual diversity is somewhat wider.
-Western documents include over a thousand charters and administrative documents, though poetry and historiographies have survived alongside them as well as several religious works.
-During Latin's descent as the chosen language of legal texts like charters, Frisian began a linguistic decline as Low German was either of higher prestige or was more widely understood.
-However, Old Frisian documents were still widely translated into Low German from the late 15th century until the turn of the 17th century and modern Low German demonstrates traces of Old Frisian influence, including in placenames, personal names, vocabulary, and syntax.
-Between the Lauwers and the Ems, no original Frisian texts occur in the record after around 1450 and the last known public document composed in Old Frisian dates to 1547 following the introduction of Dutch as the language of administration by the representatives of Duchy of Saxony.
+During Latin's descent as the chosen language of legal texts like charters, Frisian also began its linguistic decline.
+Middle Low German began to displace it, either because it was of higher prestige or more widely understood.
+However, Old Frisian documents were still widely translated into Middle Low German from the late 15th century until the turn of the 17th century and modern Low German demonstrates traces of Old Frisian influence, including in placenames, personal names, vocabulary, and syntax.
+Between the Lauwers and the Ems, no original Frisian texts occur in the record after around 1450 and the last known public document composed in Old Frisian dates to 1547 following the introduction of Dutch as the language of administration by the representatives of the Duchy of Saxony during the 16th century.

+By 1550, the language is considered to have developed into Middle Frisian, mostly as a vernacular in rural areas, or been superseded by Stêdsk, a Frisian–Dutch mixed language used primarily in cities by Frisians who could not speak Dutch.
+Documents produced after 1550 show marked differences in orthography and grammar, suggesting that during the first half of the 16th century, the Old Frisian documents being produced were already quite archaic.
+During the emerging Modern Frisian period in the 19th century, Old Frisian documents were once again being consulted as inspiration for orthographic standards.
+Around the middle of the century, Harmen Sytstra developed an orthography based largely on the conventions of Old Frisian documents.
+A variant of it vied to become the written standard for West Frisian, but lost out to an orthography developed by the Brothers Halbertsma, which was based largely on the work of the Middle Frisian poet Gysbert Japicx.